Dear Home Ec 101:

 It certainly sounds as though you have a handle on coffee maker care.

-In the restaurant we also ran a flexible, wire through the line that dripped the hot water into the filter basket, but that was to remove calcium deposits that would build up in highly used machines.
-For home use, the vinegar will take care of the build up.
+In the restaurant, we also ran a flexible wire through the line that dripped the hot water into the filter basket, which removed calcium deposits that would build up in highly used machines.
+Regular use of vinegar will take care of the build-up for home use.

 You can find everything you wanted to know about how a drip coffee maker works at HowStuffWorks.com.

-*Don’t throw that lemon out if you have a garbage disposal, turn the disposal on and drop in the slice.
-The oils from the rind leave behind a fresh, natural lemon scent -imagine that.
+*Don’t throw that lemon out if you have a garbage disposal.
+Turn the disposal on and drop in the slice.
+The oils from the rind leave behind a fresh, natural lemon scent.

 Submit your household questions to email@example.com.